Diocese of the Ecumenical Catholic Servants of the Good Shepherd

 Where We Worship

-Our communities span Southern California and beyond — from established parishes to growing mission communities, each offering the celebration of the sacraments and compassionate pastoral care.
+Our communities span Southern California and beyond — from established parishes to growing mission and outreach communities, each offering the celebration of the sacraments and compassionate pastoral care.

 International Mission